NREL-MODAQ2/.github/profile/README.md

 Copyright (c) 2024 Alliance for Sustainable Energy, LLC

+About this GitHub Organization:

+This GitHub organization is maintained by Alliance for Sustainable Energy, LLC, the manager and operator of the National Renewable Energy Laboratory (NREL).

-This organization also includes forks of other entity's repositories which are not owned by Alliance for Sustainable Energy, LLC.
+Please note that this organization also includes forks of repositories originally developed by other entities.
+These repositories are not owned or maintained by Alliance for Sustainable Energy, LLC, and are provided here for convenience, collaboration, or contribution purposes.
+Ownership and license information for each repository should be reviewed individually.